Extract Color Palette from Any Image Online — Free & Private

 JPEG, PNG, WebP, GIF, SVG and more — processed entirely in your browser

-Drop an image onto the upload area, click to browse, or paste directly from your clipboard (Ctrl+V / Cmd+V).
-The palette extracts instantly — no server involved.
+Drop an image onto the upload area, click to browse, or paste directly from your clipboard with Ctrl+V / Cmd+V. The palette extracts in under a second — no server involved, no account needed.
+Supports JPEG, PNG, WebP, GIF, SVG, AVIF, and any other format your browser can display.

-Use the slider to choose how many dominant colors to extract (3–20).
-The tool re-analyzes the image live as you move the slider.
-Each swatch shows a percentage bar indicating how much of the image that color covers.
+Use the slider to choose between 3 and 20 dominant colors.
+Dominant colors are the shades that appear most frequently across the image's pixels, calculated by grouping similar hues together.
+The tool re-analyzes the image live as you adjust the slider, and each swatch shows a percentage bar indicating how much of the image that color covers.

 Frequently asked questions